oVirt/ovirt-site/source/release/4.1.0/index.html.md

 ##### Team: Gluster

- - [BZ 1325864](https://bugzilla.redhat.com/1325864) <b>[RFE][HC] Cockpit plugin for gdeploy</b><br>Feature: <br><br>Add support for deploying gluster as part of hosted engine deployment through Cockpit UI.<br><br>Reason:<br><br>Deploying a Hyperconverged solution using oVirt and Gluster was not straight forward.
-User has to deploy gluster using gdeploy first then deploy the hosted-engine using Cockpit UI.
-It requires lot of editing in the config files.
-This feature helps to deploy Gluster using Gdeploy through Cockpit UI.<br><br>Result: <br><br>In a Gluster and oVirt Hyperconverged environment, user no longer required to deploy gluster separately.
-He can deploy gluster using Cockpit UI as part of ovirt hosted engine deployment.
+ - [BZ 1325864](https://bugzilla.redhat.com/1325864) <b>[RFE][HC] Cockpit plugin for gdeploy</b><br>This update adds support for deploying gluster storage during the self-hosted engine deployment through the Cockpit UI.
+Previously the user needed to first deploy the gluster storage using gdeploy, then deploy the self-hosted engine using the Cockpit UI, and configuration files had to be manually updated.

 #### imgbased